christianacca/web-api-starter/docs/github-app-creation.md

    kv-was-dev        Web API Starter - Dev was-dev            https://dev-api-was.codingdemo.co.uk/api/github/webhooks <secret-value>
    ```

-4. **Repeat for All Environments**
-   - Upload credentials to each environment where the GitHub App will be used
-   - Keep a record of which environments have been configured

 #### Security Cleanup

-After successfully uploading to all required environments:
+After successfully uploading to the environment:

 1. **Delete the .pem file** from your local machine

 2. **Clear the webhook secret** from your terminal/clipboard history

-3. **Verify secrets are accessible** in each Key Vault before proceeding
+3. **Verify secrets are accessible** in the Key Vault before proceeding

 #### Handover to Dev Team

-After completing the uploads, provide the Dev Team with:
+After completing the upload, provide the Dev Team with:

 1. **App ID** (received from GitHub Admin Team)
 2. **Installation ID** (received from GitHub Admin Team)
+3. **Environment Name** (the environment for which credentials were uploaded)
-3. **Confirmation** that credentials have been uploaded to all required environments
+4. **Confirmation** that credentials have been successfully uploaded to the Key Vault

 ---